joelek/ts-autoguard/readme.md

 The continued development of this software depends on your sponsorship.
 Please consider sponsoring this project if you find that the software creates value for you and your organization.

 The sponsor button can be used to view the different sponsoring options.
-All contributions are appreciated and welcomed.
+Contributions of all sizes are welcome.
 Thank you for your contribution!

 ## Background

 JSON is a standardized and commonly used format for which JavaScript runtimes contain built-in serialization functionality.
 The TypeScript return type of the deserialization function `JSON.parse()` is `any` since there is no way for the TypeScript compiler to know what the serialized data consists of.
-The TypeScript `any` type is flexible and allows you to treat it as pretty much anything.
+The TypeScript `any` type is flexible and unsurprisingly allows you to treat it as anything.
 This is both extremely useful and incredibly dangerous for the runtime safety of an application.

 Type assertions are TypeScript constructs used for asserting type information that is only informally known.
 It is not uncommon to see JSON deserialization followed by a type assertion in code handling API communication or file IO.